Accelerated Repair Program Statement of Interest Process Overview

 Introduction

-The Massachusetts School Building Authority’s (the “MSBA”) grant program is a non-entitlement, competitive program, and its grants are distributed by the MSBA Board of Directors, based on need and urgency, as expressed by the district and validated by the MSBA.
-The MSBA completes a review of available information regarding all districts that submit a Statement of Interest (“SOI”) for the Accelerated Repair Program (“ARP”) each year.
-The MSBA encourages all interested districts to submit an SOI to the MSBA, but the ARP is not appropriate for all potential projects.
-The ARP is for the partial or full replacement of roofs, windows/doors, and/or boilers.
+The Massachusetts School Building Authority’s (the “MSBA”) grant program is a non-entitlement, competitive program.
+The grants are distributed by the MSBA Board of Directors based on need and urgency, as expressed by the district and validated by the MSBA.
+The Core Program is intended for new construction, addition, and/or renovation projects while the Accelerated Repair Program (“ARP”) is intended for roofs, windows/doors, and heat pump conversions in existing school facilities.
+The MSBA completes an extensive review of available information for all submitted Statement of Interest (“SOI”) for the ARP.

 The SOI Filing Period

-• the school is judged by the district to be over-crowded;
+• the school is judged by the district to be over-crowded or underutilized;

 • the district is considering the facility for potential consolidation;